 A 2021 book entitled Unlearning: Rethinking Poetics, Pandemics, and the Politics of Knowledge brings together the analytic foundations of my recent work on the politics of knowledge, coloniality, disciplinary boundary-work (particularly that separating anthropology and folkloristics, linguistic and medical anthropology), pandemics, and mediatization.
 Its title reflects recognition of ways that I have come to focus less on a possessive accumulation of knowledge than, thanks in part to provocations emerging in decolonial collaborative teaching projects, to ways that an unlearning curve is expanding my ability to question the foundations of what I considered to be knowledge.
 The book includes a psychoanalytic and decolonial rethinking of work conducted with Richard Bauman on poetics and performance.

 A book in production at Duke University Press is entitled Incommunicability: Toward Communicative Justice in Health and Medicine.
-It takes a decolonial approach to uprooting notions of language and communication and of medicine and health and to challenging the borders that parcel them into distinct provinces of theory and practice.
-Proceeding philosophically, analytically, and ethnographically, it provides a new analytic framework for rethinking two sites in which attention to communication and health does converge, provider-patient interaction and health communication.
-Drawing on decolonial, anti- racist, and Latin American Social Medicine theories, it details ways that received theory and practice in these areas thwarts communication and increases what I refer to as health/communicative equities by stigmatizing subjects as incommunicable—as incapable of participating in dominant communicable practices.
+It takes a decolonial approach to analyzing how notions of language and communication and of medicine and health are tied to White supremacy, colonialism, and the production of racial hierarchies.
+Proceeding philosophically, analytically, and ethnographically, it provides a new analytic framework for rethinking two sites in which attention to communication and health converges, doctor-patient interaction and health communication in global health.
+Drawing on Black feminist and other anti- racist approaches, it details ways that received theory and practice in these areas thwarts communication and increases what I refer to as health/communicative equities by stigmatizing subjects as incommunicable—as incapable of participating in dominant communicable practices.
 Chapters on knowledge production and care in the COVID-19 pandemic in the United States provide insights into why such things as masks and vaccines became flash points and how issues of care often divided health professionals and laypersons, even as they both faced enormous challenges.
 I am currently writing a public-facing book that focuses on the spectacular failure of COVID-19 health communication and the social divides that have emerged in its wake.
 I currently serve, with Clara Mantini-Briggs, MD MPH, as the Co-Director of the Center for the Study of the Health of Latinx Communities.
 Under the auspices of the UC Berkeley Latinx Research Center, we are working with Berkeley students to document the contributions of Latinx-centered social movements, particularly in California, to fighting for health justice.

 Interviews are ubiquitous in modern society, and they play a crucial role in social scientific research.